maestrano/mno-ui-elements/src/components/row/readme.md

   Additional information available at a glance.

 * `mno-row-href` or `mno-row-click` -
-  Exactly one of the mnoRowClick, mnoRowHref attributes are required to be specified.
+  Only one of the mnoRowClick or mnoRowHref attributes are required to be specified.
   * `mno-row-click`
     mnoRowClick function which will be called when the link is clicked to change the page.
 Renders as an `ng-click`.